markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 ![image](./images/rollups11.webp)
 <span class="text-base italic text-center">
-Istanbul, L2DAYS, 14th November 2023.
-Myself staying at the food court to the side of the conference building.
-Mosyo Coffee, where zkCafe took place, is on the front.
+ZK Proof on-chain Verification.
 <span>

 Proof aggregation makes sense where verifying costs are higher than proving aggregating proofs.
 That is, aggregation becomes profitable if the cost of generating a proof for ten proofs and verifying it is less than verifying these ten proofs independently.
 This is even more helpful in Ethereum L1, which is heavily restricted by computational capacity.
 Depending on the proof system, the entire block can only contain [about 100 proof verifications](https://docs.alignedlayer.com/about-aligned/how_does_aligned_work#introduction), excluding all the other on-chain activities.

 Generally, there are two types of proof aggregation protocols:

 * **General purpose (Universal) aggregation:** Such projects usually support several of the most popular ZK protocols (Groth16, Halo2, Plonky), on top of which most ZK circuits are built and take a fee for processing.
 The dApps that need the proofs then reveal the data from the protocol and process it on their own.
 [Nebra's Universal Proof Aggregation system](https://www.nebra.one), currently in development, does exactly this.
-Aligned is also working on so-called ["slow mode" verification](https://docs.alignedlayer.com/about-aligned/how_does_aligned_work#aggregation-mode), which is, in fact, a proof aggregation system, too.
+Aligned is also working on so-called ["slow mode" verification](https://docs.alignedlayer.com/about-aligned/how_does_aligned_work#aggregation-mode), which is, in fact, a proof aggregation system too.

 * **Aggregating shared rollup bridges:** Similarly to shared sequencing in optimistic rollups, ZK rollups with their stacks are working on shared bridges with aggregated state proofs for every ZK rollup in the bridge.
 This not only allows synchronous composability inside the stack ala shared sequencing but also minimizes the costs for proof verification.
 You might have heard of Polygon's [AggLayer](https://polygon.technology/blog/aggregated-blockchains-a-new-thesis) or ZKsync's [Hyperbridge](https://docs.zksync.io/zk-stack/concepts/zk-chains), which are shared rollup bridges that work on proof aggregation inside the bridge.